 - Less than 0.1% of dry forests in Central America’s Pacific Coast and less than 8% in Madagascar remain from their original volume.

-- One-fifth of coral reefs have also been destroyed, and another one-fifth has been severely degraded by overfishing, pollution, and invasive species.
+- One-fifth of coral reefs have also been destroyed, and another one-fifth have been severely degraded by overfishing, pollution, and invasive species.

 - Over 35% mangrove ecosystems worldwide have been destroyed.